KeypointNeRF: Generalizing Image-based Volumetric Avatars using Relative Spatial Encoding of Keypoints: Related Work

 \textbf{Neural Rendering:} Neural rendering~\cite{tewari2020state,tewari2021advances} has tackled some of the challenges classical template-based approaches struggle with by directly learning components of the image formation process from raw sensor measurements.
-2D neural rendering approaches, such as DVP \cite{kim2018deep}, ANR~\cite{raj2021anr}, and SMPLpix \cite{prokudin2021smplpix} employ surface rendering \cite{thies2019deferred, mihajlovic2021deepsurfels} and a UNet \cite{ronneberger2015u} to bridge the gap between rendered and real images.
-The downside of these 2D techniques is that they struggle to synthesize novel viewpoints of the subjects in a temporally coherent manner.
+2D neural rendering approaches \cite{kim2018deep, raj2021anr, prokudin2021smplpix, martin2018lookingood, meka2020deep, mihajlovic2021deepsurfels} employ surface rendering and a convolutional network to bridge the gap between rendered and real images.
+The downside of these 2D techniques is that they struggle to synthesize novel viewpoints in a temporally coherent manner.
 Deep Appearance Models~\cite{lombardi2018deep} employ a coarse 3D proxy mesh in combination with view-dependent texture mapping to learn personalized face avatars from dense multi-view supervision.
-Using a 3D proxy mesh significantly helps with viewpoint generalization, but the approach faces challenges in synthesizing regions for which it is hard to obtain good 3D reconstruction, such as the hair and mouth interior.
+Using a 3D proxy mesh significantly helps with viewpoint generalization, but the approach faces challenges in synthesizing certain regions for which it is hard to obtain good 3D reconstruction, such as the hair and inside the mouth.
 Current state-of-the-art methods such as NeuralVolumes~\cite{lombardi2019nv} and NeRF~\cite{mildenhall2020nerf} employ differentiable volumetric rendering instead of relying on meshes.
 Due to their volumetric nature, these methods enable high-quality results even for regions where estimating 3D geometry is challenging.
 Various extensions~\cite{lombardi2021mixture,wang2021hybridnerf,athar2021flameinnerf} have further improved quality.
-These methods require dense multi-view supervision for person-specific training and take 3-4 days to train a single model.
+These methods require dense multi-view supervision for person-specific training and take 3--4 days to train a single model.